prosebot/prosebot/README.md

 ## Usage

 This Probot App listens for changes to Markdown files (`.md`) or text files (`.txt`) and runs various checks against them to provide feedback on the English.
 Currently, the app checks for spelling, prose and inclusive verbiage.
+This is done by leveraging existing open source libraries, which you can find [listed below](#credits).

 ### Installation